 Looking Back on Our Big Day

-Recently, though, we were reflecting back on our wedding and asking ourselves what we would've done differently.
+Recently, though, we were reflecting back on our wedding and asking ourselves what we would’ve done differently.
 My husband surprised me by saying that he wished we had served alcohol, after all.
-Eight years later, and we still don't drink, but he says we should've had a bar if it would've made our guests have a better time.
+Eight years later, he was saying we should’ve had a bar if it would’ve made our guests have a better time.

 I don’t regret our dry wedding, but I do see his point.
 It’s easier to consider the option now that we’re older and not quite as desperately broke, or as rigid in those values.
 There’s a narrative around weddings that it’s your special day, particularly for brides, but of course it’s a day for your families and friends to celebrate as well.
 Perhaps our choice was a selfish one.